 The goals and policies must also consider the fact that Fircrest operates within a wider region.
-With high regional growth and demand for housing, the planned light rail coming to Tacoma Community College (TCC), and the resulting increase in land values, the Land Use Element's goals and policies must balance the desired community design characteristics while ensuring that Fircrest remains attainable and accessible for its existing residents and future families who choose to move to the City.
+With high regional growth and demand for housing, the planned light rail coming to Tacoma Community College (TCC), the development of the 19th and Mildred/Four Corners Regional Center and the resulting increase in land values, the Land Use Element's goals and policies must balance the desired community design characteristics while ensuring that Fircrest remains attainable and accessible for its existing residents and future families who choose to move to the City.

-The goals and policies established in this Element intend to find a balance between ensuring land uses provide for and maintain the types of uses that community members value, provide land use design that encourages community safety, and recognizes the need for growth management and the addressing any potential displacement pressures through land use policies.
+The goals and policies established in this Element intend to find a balance between ensuring land uses provide for and maintain the types of uses that community members value, provide land use design that encourages community safety, housing choices for all, and recognizes the need for growth management and the addressing any potential displacement pressures through land use policies.